 2015 Starling Trappings

-If I didn't trap starlings, these flickers wouldn't have nested successfully.
 From January through May I trapped 123 starlings.
 This is about 100 less than I trapped last year.
 Trapping starlings reduces their numbers by more than just the number of birds trapped.
 For every starling I eliminate this year, it is 6 less starlings that will need to be trapped next year.
 Starlings raise two broods of young each year.
 Each brood contains 5 eggs.
 If all the eggs hatch and all the young survive, each pair could conceivably produce 10 new starlings.
 That is 10 young plus the two adults.
-Learn how I trapped them at Starling Control.
+Learn how to trap starlings at European Starling Control.

 2016 Nesting Summary

 A pair of flickers nested in the silver maple flicker box I built.
 They had 9 eggs but only 3 of the eggs hatched.
 While I was at work, a starling drove the flickers away and all 3 nestlings died.
 I trapped the starling and killed it.
-The flickers renested in a white pine box that I built.
+The flickers renested in a nest box made of white pine that I built this year.
 They laid 7 eggs but only 2 hatched.
 They were able to fledge the two nestlings.
 I had to continue to trap starlings until the flickers fledged.

 2016 Nesting Diary

 Mar 9: I arrive home from work to find wood shavings beneath a new nest box I put up a few weeks ago.
 I believe a flicker excavated it based on the quantity of shavings on the ground.
-I've seen flickers roosting in the other 3 boxes that they can enter.
+I've seen flickers roosting in 3 other boxes.
 Hopefully a fourth will take up residence in this box.
 Starlings are a constant threat.
 I trapped 3 of them today in nest box traps.
 I've trapped 29 starlings so far this year in nest box traps.

 Mar 11: I set traps in 2 flicker boxes, wood duck box, and screech owl box.
 Pairs of starlings had usurped all 4 of the nest boxes.
 The flickers have been roosting in the boxes at night but when they exit in the morning, the starlings moved in.
 Caught a starling in 3 of the 4 boxes.
 No starlings entered the wood duck box.
 I removed the traps and went to work.